I want slimmer thighs!

 Women typically carry their weight in their hips and thighs and for many; it is difficult to lose weight in these areas.
 Although strength training exercises will help tone and shape your legs, spot reducing fat just isn't physiologically possible.
 An increase in physical activity combined with a decrease in calories consumed should help you gradually lose some fat and build muscle tone.

 Yes, the old standbys — eating well and exercising — are two ways to help stay healthy and feel good about ourselves.
 Choosemyplate.gov provides some useful resources on both sound nutrition and physical activity.
-Consider consulting with a registered dietitian or nutritionist for a "nutritional check-up" to be sure you are getting all the necessary nutrients in the proper amounts.
+Consider consulting with a registered dietitian for a "nutritional check-up" to be sure you are getting all the necessary nutrients in the proper amounts.

 Next, consider including cardiovascular and resistance exercise in your fitness plan (check out Minimum and maximum heart rate for aerobic exercise and What exactly does moderate intensity mean? for more information).
 Resistance training needs to include all muscle groups for the development and maintenance of lean body tissue.
 These exercises helps strengthen bones and muscles, and keeps your metabolism hummin'.
 Cardiovascular exercise provides numerous health benefits, including an increase in energy expenditure.
 A certified personal trainer, available in most campus and community fitness facilities, may assist you with proper techniques for both types of activity.

 Realistic goals, some self-acceptance, and a little guidance may keep you moving in the right direction to becoming a superstar in your swimsuit and your own skin!